-1 See Keeping Children Safe in Education 2021 Part 4 section 2 paragraph 406 on
+&lt;sup>1 See Keeping Children Safe in Education 2022 Part 4 section 2 paragraph 406 on

-- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns about a child to the DSL and concerns about an adult to the headteacher. - Ensure that those staff that need to know, are aware of those children who have experienced, or are experiencing abuse in order to promote their educational outcomes and provide the appropriate support. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction training prior to the commencement of their duties. - Keep records of child protection concerns securely and separate from the main pupil file and use these records to support the assessment and likelihood of risk. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school, including in-year transfers. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
-Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Be aware of the training opportunities and briefings provided by HSCP to ensure staff are aware of the latest local guidance on safeguarding. - Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse. - Meet any other expectations set out for DSLs in KCSiE 2021
+- Ensure every member of staff knows who the DSL and the Deputy are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns about a child to the DSL and concerns about an adult to the headteacher. - Ensure that those staff that need to know, are aware of those children who have experienced, or are experiencing abuse in order to promote their educational outcomes and provide the appropriate support. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction training prior to the commencement of their duties. - Keep records of child protection concerns securely and separate from the main pupil file and use these records to support the assessment and likelihood of risk. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school, including inyear transfers. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or ongoing. - Be aware of the training opportunities and briefings provided by HSCP to ensure staff are aware of the latest local guidance on safeguarding. - Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse. - Meet any other expectations set out for DSLs in KCSiE 2022